-Department of defense or national interest situation or DHS cases have good chances of expedited approval.
-The request should be made by official U.S. government office and show that EAD approval delay will cause losses to the government.
+Department of Defense or national interest situation or DHS cases have good chances of expedited approval.
+The request should be made by the official U.S. government officials and show that the EAD approval delay will cause losses to the government.

-If USCIS made a mistake in your last EAD application, your chances of EAD expedite request are brighter with current pending work authorization request.
+If USCIS made a mistake in your last EAD application, your chances of EAD expedite requests are brighter with a current pending work authorization requests.

 With unusually high current EAD processing time and no automatic temporary EAD extension of 180 days available, this expedite request is the only option for H4 and L2 EAD workers.

 You can file EAD expedite request with USCIS with the reason that you or a dependent is extremely ill with a disease.
 You will be required to submit the proof of illness with the Doctor’s opinion letter.